jxxcarlson/elm-compiler/README.md

 ## RAG output

-I've started a new branch (will push and document late this evening) that gives output in a form that RAG serverse like (apparently):
+I've started a new branch (will push and document late this evening) that gives output in a form that RAG serverse like (apparently).
+This is a first try:

 ```
 {